 QR code makes it easier to conduct transactions with your mobile devices using its camera or a QR Scanner app, which increases our reliance on this two-dimensional barcode.
 QR code can contain more information, and it can link you to a contact tracing site, pay a merchant, or download an app.
 The more we use QR codes in our daily lives, the more interesting this is for cybercriminals.

 In the first quarter of this year, Trend Micro warned that QR code abuse or QShing may pose a risk to your mobile devices today, and it could be just another way for internet perpetrators to steal your personal information.
 Since QR codes are everywhere nowadays, users tend to scan them without asking questions.
 Because of that, scammers may design a QR code to redirect you to a malicious site instead of a trusted one.
 You may be asked to login with your banking credentials and provide other payment information, which cybercriminals will use for their personal gain.

 Scanning a QR code also poses a threat to installing an app with embedded malware, which compromises the device and makes it vulnerable to other types of fraudulent activities.

 Here are some tips to protect yourself from QShing:

 - Do not scan a QR code unless you trust its source

 - Check the QR code sticker to ensure it’s not pasted over an original one

 - Only QR code payment if you are directly transacting with trusted merchants or person you know

-Trend Micro QR Code Scanner is also available for free on Google Play store.
+For Android: Trend Micro QR Scanner is available for free on the Google Play store.